AnnaKalygina/Micro-C/docs/source/contact_map.rst

-Genereting multi-resolutions files and visualizing the contact matrix
+Generating multi-resolutions files and visualizing the contact matrix
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When you wish to visualize the contact matrix, it is highly recommended to generate a multi-resolution ``.mcool`` file to allow zooming in and out to inspect regions of interest.
 The cooler ``zoomify`` utility allows you to generate a multi-resolution cooler file by coarsening.
 The input to ``cooler zoomify`` is a single resolution ``.cool`` file, to allow zooming in into regoins of interest we suggest to generate a ``.cool`` file with a small bin size, e.g. 1kb.
 Multi-resolution files uses the suffix ``.mcool``.